Skip to main content

 • Hormonal changes, particularly in women

-• Certain foods and food additives
+• Certain foods like aged cheeses, processed meats, and chocolate

-• Alcohol and caffeine
+• Alcohol and caffeine consumption

-• Stress and stress release
+• Stress and changes in sleep patterns

 • Weather changes and barometric pressure fluctuations